 What’s the coldest temperature a smart camera will work in?

 Most Wi-Fi smart cameras will work in temperatures ranging from -10 to -20.
-To keep it running in tip-top shape, you’ll want to keep your camera in a spot where snow won’t build-up.
+To keep it running in tip-top shape, you’ll want to keep your camera in a spot where snow won’t build up on it.
 You should also try to keep it free of condensation and ice.
 Wind chill can make it feel colder outside than the thermometer indicates, so protecting it from wind is a good idea too.

 Even if you don’t protect it in some way, you’ll be surprised at how well the latest weatherproof cameras will continue working when temperatures drop.
 In no particular order, here are a few choices of smart cameras that will brave winter with you.

-In my experience with Arlo cameras, I’ve had them up and working perfectly in -10 to -15.
-It rarely gets really cold here on the West coast, but there was a night last year where the temperature hit -18 with wind, and the battery on my Arlo went dead.
+In my experience with my own Arlo cameras, I’ve had them up and working perfectly in -10 to -15.
+You can’t beat the closed, white weatherproof design.
+It rarely gets really cold here on the West Coast, but there was a night a few years ago when the temperature hit -18 with wind and the battery on my Arlo went dead.
 It had about 50% charge that morning.
+That’s the only time it happened, and it worked normally in -10.
+I haven’t tested out the latest Arlo camera yet, but the longer battery life should help keep it working in the bitter cold.

 Which smart camera would you choose?

-No matter where you live in Canada, you know it’s going to be chilly in the winter.
-Any of the smart home cameras I mentioned will stand up to the elements, and you can check out more great options to keep your home and yard protected right now at Best Buy.
+No matter where you live in Canada, you know it’s going to be chilly this winter.
+Any of the smart home cameras I mentioned will stand up to the elements, and you can check out more great smart cameras to keep your home and yard protected right now at Best Buy.